Infineon/optiga-nbt-lib-c-mtb/README.md

 ## Overview

 The OPTIGA&trade; Authenticate NBT Host Library for ModusToolbox&trade; is an adapted version of the generic [OPTIGA&trade; Authenticate NBT Host Library for C](https://github.com/infineon/optiga-nbt-lib-c) and targets ModusToolbox&trade; applications that interact with the OPTIGA&trade; Authenticate NBT via the I2C interface.
-The ModusToolbox&trade; version bundles the [OPTIGA&trade; Authenticate NBT Host Library for C](https://github.com/Infineon/optiga-nbt-lib-c) for embedded devices alongside a platform integration for the [PSoC™ 62S2 Wi-Fi Bluetooth&reg; Prototyping Kit](https://www.infineon.com/CY8CPROTO-062S2-43439) that is part of the [OPTIGA&trade; Authenticate NBT Development Kit](https://www.infineon.com/OPTIGA-Authenticate-NBT-Dev-Kit).
+The ModusToolbox&trade; version bundles the [OPTIGA&trade; Authenticate NBT Host Library for C](https://github.com/Infineon/optiga-nbt-lib-c) for embedded devices alongside a platform integration for the [PSOC™ 62S2 Wi-Fi Bluetooth&reg; Prototyping Kit](https://www.infineon.com/CY8CPROTO-062S2-43439) that is part of the [OPTIGA&trade; Authenticate NBT Development Kit](https://www.infineon.com/OPTIGA-Authenticate-NBT-Dev-Kit).
 As the integration is relying heavily on the ModusToolbox&trade; HAL layer, it can be easily ported to any other I2C-enabled microcontroller supported by ModusToolbox&trade;.

 The availability of the library via ModusToolbox&trade; vastly simplifies the steps to integrate the library into existing, or new ModusToolbox&trade; applications.
 Further, the library provides an easy-to-use abstraction of the I2C communication to the OPTIGA&trade; Authenticate NBT to speed-up the development of applications with the OPTIGA&trade; Authenticate NBT.
 The embedded example applications for the OPTIGA&trade; Authenticate NBT are provided in the form of ModusToolbox&trade; applications (see [OPTIGA&trade; Authenticate NBT - GitHub overview](https://github.com/Infineon/optiga-nbt)) that build their application logic on top of this host library.
 Furthermore, this host library can be easily integrated in any ModusToolbox&trade;-based application which targets to utilize an OPTIGA&trade; Authenticate NBT device.